lbugnion/ms-glossary/synopsis/azure-portal.md

 ˈæʒər ˈpɔrtəl

-## Topics
+## Personal notes

 - Explain that there are many ways to manage Azure services
-  - Command line interaction (CLI)
+- -> Command line interaction (CLI)
-  - Powershell
+- -> Powershell
-  - Bash
+- -> Bash
-  - Some development tools like Visual Studio or Visual Studio Code
+- -> Some development tools like Visual Studio or Visual Studio Code
-  - Azure portal on the web
+- -> Azure portal on the web
 - Because of its ease of use, many people start on the web
 - Provides a dashboard where you can put shortcuts of your services
 - Can have multiple dashboards
 - Also provides visualizations of metrics
 - Easy to create new resources, for example a web app
 - Did you know that you can also do a lot with the Azure app on Android and iOS